 Even a casual review of this particular theory makes it laughable.
 We have to assume that:

-1. A small party of explores could reach the Dutch settlement and then manage to wipe out 300 people.
+1) A small party of explorers could reach the Dutch settlement and then manage to wipe out 300 people.

 The conspiracy theory can be completely dismissed as impractical.
 Sawn River was struggling to survive at the time and people were leaving in their droves.
 There were not the resources to mount such an expedition and even if there were it would have been totally impossible to maintain absolute secrecy.

 Another less drastic but equally improbable conspiracy theory is that Stirling put together a secret expedition headed by Ensign Robert Dale that landed on the south coast at Fowlers Bay, trekked inland looking for the inland sea, or wheat or something vague like that, found a bunch of Dutch foreigners living in the middle of nowhere, and then Stirling rushes off to England to tell the authorities about it.
 In this version Dale goes back to England and bumps into his old mate Maslen who then writes the article in order to embarrass the British Government who he has 'issues' with.
 Oh and Nixon is really Dale because of some similarities in phrases used in the article in the Mercury and in Dale's own journals.

 These theories simply don't make any sense at all.